 So, I started a video game blog with a friend from work.
 We grew the site to 15K visitors/month within the first 2-3 months.
 At its peak, we had 30 writers and we were the first site in the UK to get the Oculus Rift.

 The process of building a website with WordPress taught me a lot, so I started a website to share what I was learning.

 While working on both of these projects, I was still working full time and I had my eyes pinned on job websites in the hope of finding an entry level marketing job.

 Then, finally, it happened.
-I found a marketing role at a local agency.
+I found a digital marketing role at a local agency.
 The problem?
 I couldn’t get time off to go to the group interview.